FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Finance-Aware Tool Routing (FATR)

 \section{Finance-Aware Tool Routing (FATR)}

-We propose FATR, a baseline that makes finance constraints explicit to a generic LLM planner.
+We provide FATR, a reference baseline that makes finance constraints explicit to a generic LLM planner.
 Rather than training a specialized policy, we reshape the context given to the planner and wrap execution with stability utilities, keeping the approach implementation-friendly and model-agnostic.
 FATR serves primarily as an evaluation baseline and a reference implementation.
+FinToolBench itself is independent of FATR: the benchmark consists of the tool inventory, question set, normalized trace schema, and metrics, and any agent that consumes the tool manifest and emits the same structured traces can be evaluated.
+In our experiments, FATR fixes retrieval and execution infrastructure so that the reported model differences isolate planner behavior under a common stack.